zhangyiqing1001/SharePoint-Document-Viewer/README.md

         **Note:** PCC for SharePoint processes requests from the PCC for SharePoint web tier only; requests from other PCC web tiers will return an error.
 As such, we recommend that when you install PCC, that you deselect the option to install the client samples, as they will not work.
     -   [Getting Started with ACS](http://help.accusoft.com/SAAS/pcc-for-acs/webframe.html#Getting%20Started.html)
 -   (Optional) Microsoft Office Web Apps
+-   (Optional) SSL certificate

+	**Note:** For help setting up your SSL certificates on IIS, please refer to the instructions from Microsoft at <https://technet.microsoft.com/en-us/library/cc732230(v=ws.10).aspx>

 Supported Operating Systems
 ---------------------------